tanmay7905/Chess-Game-Engine/README.md

 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- The Alpha-Beta Pruning algorithm implementation is based on various online resources and tutorials.
-- The chess rules and move generation logic are inspired by other open-source chess engine implementations.